-In summary, people in the climate community and in the state administration have done a huge amount of great work to map out a path toward the 2050 goal based on our legislation.
+People in the climate community and in the state administration have done a huge amount of great work to map out a path toward the 2050 net-zero goal based on our legislation.
 I feel that they may have put us on the best path, emphasizing electrification of heating, but I also feel that there are huge challenges and it may not be possible or wise to move along that path anywhere near as fast as we would like to.

 New Construction vs. Retrofits

 I am optimistic about the electrification of new construction.
-While we have not yet legislated a state-wide building requirement for the electrification of new construction, that may become economically and politically achievable within the next few years.
+While we have not yet legislated a state-wide building requirement for the electrification of new construction, that may become politically achievable within the next few years.
 Many developers are already choosing all-electric HVAC systems.
 With hotter summers, builders increasingly recognize the need for air conditioning.
 Using heat pumps, builders can cost-effectively provide both heating and cooling with a single device.

 More challenging is the retrofit of existing structures.
 Eighty percent of the housing that will likely be here in 2050 is already here and much of it was built without modern insulation.
 Many older heating systems use water, circulated through radiators or baseboards, to distribute heat from a central oil or gas burner.
 Currently available air-source heat pump technology cannot reuse existing water-based distribution systems.
 In many homes, the only feasible approach to heat-pump conversion is to install ductless mini-split heat pumps in multiple rooms — an approach that is not always efficient and not always comfortable.